tersesystems/echopraxia/README.md

 implementation "com.tersesystems.echopraxia:logstash:<VERSION>"
 ```

+There are a couple of features that are Logback specific, such as the [logback converters(#logback-converters) and the direct Logback API.

 ## Log4J

 There is a Log4J implementation that works with the [JSON Template Layout](https://logging.apache.org/log4j/2.x/manual/json-template-layout.html).
 This provides a core logger implementation but does not provide a user visible logging API.